rudrakabir/voice-memos-exporter/README.md

   <img src="app_icon.png" alt="Voice Memos Exporter Icon" width="128" height="128">
 </p>

-A simple Mac app that lets you bulk Voice Memos from the Mac app at once.
+A simple Mac app that lets you bulk export Voice Memos from the Mac app all at once.
 Stop exporting recordings one by one - just select and export them all together.

 <p align="center">
   <img src="screenshot.png" alt="Voice Memos Exporter Screenshot" width="800">